intrepidcs/obd-kill/a-tour-of-obd-kill-hardware.md

 {% hint style="info" %}
 ### Note

-Note: The pinout listed on the OBD-Kill for the Pusle Width Modulator (Buzzer) is incorrect.
+The pinout printed on the OBD-Kill for the Pusle Width Modulator (Buzzer) is incorrect.
 The correct GPIO Pin is 20.
 {% endhint %}

 ***